capactio/capact/hack/images/merger/README.md

 ## Configuration

-You can configure the merger script passing the following environment variables:
+You can configure the merger script by passing the following environment variables:

 | Variable                  | Default      | Description                                      |
 | ------------------------- | ------------ | ------------------------------------------------ |